World Chess Championship 2021: Aftermath

 Per regulation, Carlsen won €1.2 million while Nepomniachtchi took home €800,000.
 Carlsen won 9 Elo rating points and retained his number one position on the FIDE rating list, while Nepomniachtchi lost 9 points and remained fifth.

 Shortly after his victory, Carlsen mentioned that he might not be motivated enough to play another world championship match unless the challenger was Alireza Firouzja, an 18-year-old prodigy who had risen to number two in the world rankings.
-This was something that surprised former world champion Anatoly Karpov, since Karpov felt that this was the first World Chess Championship that Carlsen has won decisively (Carlsen had needed tiebreaks to defeat Sergey Karjakin in 2016 and Fabiano Caruana in 2018, and in Karpov's opinion there were "questions" in his matches against Anand in 2013 and 2014).
+This was something that surprised former world champion Anatoly Karpov, since Karpov felt that this was the first World Chess Championship that Carlsen won decisively (Carlsen had needed tiebreaks to defeat Sergey Karjakin in 2016 and Fabiano Caruana in 2018, and in Karpov's opinion there were "questions" in his matches against Anand in 2013 and 2014).

 As the runner-up, Nepomniachtchi qualified for the Candidates Tournament 2022, an eight-player tournament to select the challenger for the 2023 World Chess Championship.
-Carlsen's former challengers Fabiano Caruana and Sergey Karjakin had also qualified for this Candidates tournament, as had Firouzja; however Karjakin was later disqualified by FIDE for his support of the Russian invasion of Ukraine.
 Nepomniachtchi won and was initially expected to challenge Carlsen once again in 2023.
-However, Carlsen announced in July 2022 that he would not defend his title, citing a lack of motivation, and Nepomniachtchi is instead scheduled to play Ding Liren, the runner-up of the Candidates Tournament.
+However, Carlsen announced in July 2022 that he would not defend his title, citing a lack of motivation, and Nepomniachtchi instead played Ding Liren, the runner-up of the Candidates Tournament.